PurabSaini/fullstack-assessment/README.md

       The fetch request for subcategories does not include a category parameter specifying the selected category, resulting in an unfiltered response.

       Fix:
-      Update the fetch request to include the selected category as a query parameter to ensure only relevant subcategories are retrieved.
-      This will allow the getSubCategories method to filter products by the selected category instead of always receiving an undefined value.
+      Update the fetch request to include the selected category as a query parameter.
+This ensures that getSubCategories retrieves only subcategories related to the selected category instead of receiving an unfiltered or undefined response.

 2. Bug: Image Rendering Error